Bâtard (restaurant): History

 After the closure of Corton, Nieporent considered several proposals for the space before receiving one from chef Markus Glocker and John Winterman.
 In an effort not to compete with the legacy of Corton, which was formal, Bâtard aims to serve "approachable" food.
 Bâtard opened in 2014, garnering comparisons to Montracet.
 Glocker, the head chef, began splitting his time between Bâtard and the restaurant Augustine in 2018.
 The restaurant closed temporarily twice during the COVID-19 pandemic.

+In May 2023, Eater reported the restaurant would close.
+A new restaurant, run by husband and wife Chip Smith and Tina Vaughn, will replace Bâtard.

 Reviews and accolades

 Reviews

 The restaurant received three stars from New York Times reviewer Pete Wells.
 Other critics have commented favorably on Bâtard's affordability.

 Accolades

-The restaurant earned a Michelin star for the first time in 2014, and as of 2022 has retained that rating each year since.
+The restaurant earned a Michelin star for the first time in 2014, and retained that rating each year until its closure.
 At the 2015 James Beard Foundation gala, Bâtard was voted 2014's best new restaurant.